fairvault/user-documentation/getting-started.md

 # Access

-FAIRVault is an instance of Harvard Dataverse, aimed for secure storage of research data.
+FAIRVault is an instance of Harvard Dataverse.
 It is presently in pilot status, and hosted at [https://fairvault.dev.ugent.be](https://fairvault.dev.ugent.be).
-It allows researchers to publish, share, and preserve research data in line with FAIR principles (Findable, Accessible, Interoperable, Reusable).
+For more information about the usage and its scope, please go to the [about page](https://fairvault.github.io/user-documentation/about/).

 ![Front page](images/front_page_1.png)